bcgov/data-publication/pages/dps_bcdc_w.md

 To create a group, the following information is required and can be sent to [DataBC](mailto:data@gov.bc.ca).

 **Requirements:**
+At any point this information needs to be updated or group members modidified, this can be done by emamiling [DataBC](mailto:data@gov.bc.ca).
 + **Group Name**:
 + **Group Description**:
 + **URL**: _for more information_